 Location: 20 Hilton Street, M1 1FR

 Ezra & Gil is part communal space, part vegetable grocers and part hipster.
 You come here because you want great sandwiches and a buzzing environment to meet with friends or catch up on work.
-Try the incredible portobello mushroom and avocado sandwich on Italian flatbread, one of the nicest meals I’ve had in a while!
+Ezra & Gil’s menu embraces the concept of all day brunch and I would recommend the Veggie E&G Breakfast.
 They focus a lot on coffee, which I don’t drink, but if you do, make sure you give that a go too.
-The only thing I’d give a miss are the smoothies as they are a bit too watery for me.
+The only thing I’d give a miss are the smoothies as I find them a bit watery.

 Location: 23 Edge Street, Manchester M4 1HW